 6.2.2.2 EAS Discovery Procedure

-Editor's note: This clause describes the procedure for Edge AS Discovery over Distributed Anchor connectivity model according to the recommendations in the conclusions in the TR clause 9.1.2 (selected parts from Sol 2/4/5/10).

 In order to provide a translation of the FQDN of an EAS into the address of an EAS as close as possible to the UE (where closeness relates to IP forwarding distance), the DNS system uses mechanisms described in clause 6.2.1.

 For Distributed Anchor Point connectivity model, in order to provide addressing information to the DNS system that is related to the UE topological location, when a DNS request is sent via the Local PSA UPF,

-- either the DNS request is resolved by a DNS resolver, which then adds a DNS ECS option that may be built based on a locally pre-configured value or based on the source IP address of the DNS request; then send the DNS Query to the Authoritative DNS server, which may take into account the DNS ECS option, or
+- either the DNS request is resolved by a DNS resolver, which then adds a DNS EDNS Client Subnet option that may be built based on a locally pre-configured value or based on the source IP address of the DNS request; then send the DNS Query to the Authoritative DNS server, which may take into account the DNS EDNS Client Subnet option, or

 - the DNS request is resolved by a DNS server that is close to the PSA UPF: the Authoritative DNS server may take into account the source IP address of the DNS query.